fnk0/NowInTheater/step3.md

     }

     /**
     * Adds a fragment to the Container of this activity otherwise will throw a exception
     * The tag of a fragment can be used in some situations.
 The most common used cases are:
     *
     * 1. Retrieving a fragment from the BackStack
     * 2. Using the FragmentManager to retrieve retained fragments *
     * @param fragment
     *      The Fragment to be added
     * @param tag
     *      The string to be used as a Tag for this Fragment.
     */
    protected void addFragmentToContainer(@NonNull Fragment fragment, String tag) {
-        if (mContainerLayout != null) {
        FragmentTransaction fragmentTransaction = mFragmentManager.beginTransaction();
        fragmentTransaction.replace(R.id.container, fragment, tag).commit();
-        }
-        throw new Resources.NotFoundException("Could not find a container with R.id.container");
    }
 }
 ```